mika-littor/CGM-in-Mice-Analysis/README.md

 Meaning that for a point (x, y) on the line - y is the mean glucose levels measured from x to [x + window_size].
 When "window_size" is a parameter given by the user (see arguments below).
-Note that missing data on a given window, is omitted from the analysis (complete case analysis).
+Note that missing data from a certain day on a given window, is omitted from the analysis (complete case analysis).

 The graph also has "standard error bars", which show the 25 and 75 percentile calculated from the data.
 ```